-A bomb disposal unit carried out a controlled explosion after part of an old artillery shell was found in a Salford garden.
+A bomb disposal unit has carried out a controlled explosion after part of an old artillery shell was found in a garden in Salford.

 A police spokesman said: “We were called at about 12pm this afternoon to reports that an old artillery cell had been found at a property in Salford.”